david-knott/moderncompilerinjava/CURRENT.md

 ## Diary

+*30th May 2020*
+Fixed bug in cmp register allocation.
+Fixed bug where functional label was not being written to asm.
+For loop looks correct

+TODO: Ensure that functions that do not return a value are handled correctly.

+TODO: FIgure out how to calculate out going parameter space.

 *29th May 2020*
 Need to ensure that the memory accesses created for spills are used for defs and uses.
 TODO: Test this !